bekk/bekk-christmas/post/javascript/strict-mode.md

 ## Transitioning to strict mode

-Really?
-I'm sorry, but we've actually come to 2020, and by now I hope most code being written out there is strict mode compatible.
-But of course, you might get dumped on (intentional wording here) with some old code that you need to rectify.
-If that's the case, you won't get any help from this blog post, other than a [link to MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode/Transitioning_to_strict_mode).
+Hopefully most of the code you write in 2020 is already strict mode compatible.
+But in case it's not, or you need to tend to some old code, you might need a bit of help to adjust your codebase.
+That's fine, but it's getting late now, and I need to publish this blog post before midnight, so I really need to wrap this up.
+Fortunately for you, MDN has [a great article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode/Transitioning_to_strict_mode) on the subject.
+Have fun!